 15 February 1999: Entry into force of the Convention

-The 35 OECD member countries and 6 non-member countries - Argentina, Brazil, Bulgaria, Colombia, Russia, and South Africa - have adopted this Convention.
+The 38 OECD countries and 6 non-OECD countries - Argentina, Brazil, Bulgaria, Peru, Russia and South Africa - have adopted this Convention.

 IMPLEMENTATION & ENFORCEMENT

 The Convention itself establishes an open-ended, peer-driven monitoring mechanism to ensure the thorough implementation of the international obligations that countries have taken on under the Convention.
 This monitoring is carried out by the OECD Working Group on Bribery.
 The country monitoring reports contain recommendations formed from rigorous examinations of each country.